bmlt-enabled/bmlt-root-server/README.md

 ***Version 2.10.6* ** *- Unreleased*
 - Service body and user dropdowns on the admin interface are sorted alphabetically
+- Fixed an issue where leading zeros were being left on meeting time for JSONP interface.

 ***Version 2.10.5* ** *- April 19, 2018*